Stochastic modeling of superfluorescence in compact systems: Stochastic equations

 It is important to note that the properties of the noise terms can be generally parametrized by the dynamic variables $\rho_{ij}(t)$.
 We only constrain $F_{pq}$ to be Gaussian white noise terms with zero mean and the following second-order correlation properties:

 The coefficients $\kappa_{pqrs}$ will be specified later.
-Note that Eq.~(\ref{eq: correlator def}) is parameterized by $x_{ij}$, which does not represent dynamic variables $\rho_{ij}(t)$, unlike, for instance, in Eq.~(\ref{eq: additional terms to the Bloch equations}).
+Note that Eq.~(\ref{eq: correlator def}) is parameterized by {free} parameters $x_{ij}$, which {can take on the role of the} dynamic variables $\rho_{ij}(t)$, like, for instance, in Eq.~(\ref{eq: additional terms to the Bloch equations}).
 When included in the noise terms, the dynamic variables $\rho_{ij}(t)$ contribute their own statistics.
 To capture the statistical properties inherent solely in the noise terms $F_{pq}$, Eq.(\ref{eq: correlator def}) is formulated without explicit dependence on $\rho_{ij}(t)$.

 We assume that the noise terms are integrated in Itô's sense.
 Typically, the stochastic equations are solved with the Monte Carlo approach.
 The proper statistics of the dynamic variables $\rho_{pq}\!\left(t\right)$ is reconstructed by repeatedly solving equations with a randomly sampled stochastic contribution in accordance with their statistical properties.
 Since the variables are independently integrated for each repetition, the problem is parallelizeable, which gives a great advantage in performance compared to the methods based on the direct decomposition of the quantum state in some basis set.